changs14/Undergrad/README.md

 # Undergrad
-All work done during my time as an undergrad student at the University of Nevada Las Vegas.
+All work done during my time as an Computer Science undergrad student at the University of Nevada Las Vegas.